-Unfortunately, the majority of people will be required to sit an English language test at A1 level.
+Unfortunately, many UK fiancé(e) visa applicants will be required to sit an English language test at A1 level (at a minimum).

-Importantly, this test must be on the List of Home Office Approved Secure English language tests (SELT) in 2021.
+Importantly, as we discuss in part 1 of our free video series, this test must be on the List of Home Office Approved Secure English language tests (SELT) in 2024.

 Most commonly, applicants sit the IELTS Life Skills A1 test, which will cost £150.

-If you do not pass this test, then you will have to pay another £150 fee for a second attempt.
+If the applicant does not pass the test on their first attempt, you will have to pay another £150 fee for the second attempt.

-“Can I sit a higher level English language test in order to save money?”
+“Can I take a higher-level English language test to save money?”

 If the applicant’s English language ability is good enough, we’d recommend taking the A2 or B1 English language test.

-The reason for this is that the English language test will be able to be re-used if it meets the required level for subsequent applications.
+The reason for this is that the English language test can be re-used if it satisfies the required level for subsequent applications.

 To remind you, the following is the typical fiancé(e) visa route to Indefinite Leave to Remain (ILR):

-If the applicant sits the minimum level at A1, they will normally be able to re-use this certificate for the first FLR M visa.
+If the applicant sits a test at the minimum level of A1, they will normally be able to re-use this certificate for the first FLR M visa.

-If the applicant sits the A2 level test, they will normally be able to re-use this exact same certificate all the way up until the second FLR M visa.
+If the applicant sits the A2 level test, they will normally be able to re-use this same certificate until the second FLR M visa.

-If the applicant sits the B1 level test, they will normally be able to re-use this exact same certificate all the way up until Indefinite Leave to Remain.
+If the applicant sits the B1 level test, they will typically be able to re-use this same certificate until Indefinite Leave to Remain.